holdennix/handbook/1DMotion.md

 ### Calculus

 If you know calculus, this is an easier method of finding equations of motion.
-If velocity is how position is changing over time, then we can say that:
+If velocity is how the position changes over time, then we can say that:

 $$
 \begin{equation}